Mr Winston KimMBChB, MSc, FRCSGlasg (Tr & Orth)Consultant Orthopaedic

 Mr Kim pioneered Robotic-Assisted lower limb surgery in the North West.
 He was the first to perform robotic assisted partial (MAKO, STRYKER) and total knee replacements (NAVIO, SMITH AND NEPHEW) in the North of England.
 He was the first to complete the triad of partial, total knee and total hip replacement in the North West.
 He has one of the largest experience of robotic-assisted hip and knee replacements to date in the United Kingdom.

-His practice has a heavy emphasis on clear decision-making tailored to the individual patient, outcome analysis and feedback from patients and from a multi-disciplinary team.
+His practice has a heavy emphasis on clear decision-making tailored to the individual patient, outcome analysis and feedback from patients and care provided by an experienced, multi-disciplinary team.
 The goal is to ensure the best possible care and outcome for each patient, every time and first time.

 He has garnered several awards and prizes, including Prizes for Best Basic Science Research (Peter Mallimson Prize, Best Fellow Research Award UBC, Vancouver), Ronald Ravens Barbers Award, Current Concepts Foundation Scholarship and the Sir John Charnley Trust Award.
 He was awarded the Harvey Green Surgical Teacher Prize.
 He is a member of the British Hip Society (BHS) and British Association for Surgery of the Knee (BASK).